 In as much as the above policy provides a large death benefit in excess of $1.6 million dollars and the fact that the trust document cannot be located, we respectfully request a court order to enable us to process this claim.
 [Emphasis Added]

 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-ELIOT claims that the counsel referred to here as “Ted Bernstein’s counsel” is believed to be Robert SPALLINATESCHER and the law firm of Tescher & Spallina, as the Heritage Union Life Insurance Company’s letter referenced in Jackson’s response s“”TSPA, SPALLINA, TESCHER, TED and Pamela Beth Simon (“P. SIMON”)trust and beneficiary they presented in their death benefit claim.
-Other correspondences were sent to TSPA, SPALLINA and TESCHERm directly by the carrier(s) in their capacity as counsel representing the estate of SIMON and as purported Personal Representatives of the estate of SIMON.
+ELIOT claims that the counsel referred to here as “Ted Bernstein’s counsel” is believed to be SPALLINA and TESCHER and the law firm of TSPA, as the Heritage Union Life Insurance Company’s letter referenced in Jackson’s response demands a “court order” to approve of the TSPA, SPALLINA, TESCHER, TED and Pamela Beth Simon (“P. SIMON”) insurance trust and beneficiary scheme they presented in their death benefit claim.
+Other correspondences were sent to TSPA, SPALLINA and TESCHER directly by the carrier(s) in their capacity as counsel representing the estate of SIMON and as alleged Personal Representatives of the estate of SIMON.

 However, instead of complying with the carriers request to obtain a “court order” to determine the beneficiaries, the instant Lawsuit was instead filed to try and reap the benefits through this Breach of Contract suit and without first obtaining a court order approving the beneficiaries as demanded by the carrier.
 The initial insurance and trust scheme prepared by TSPA is fully described, defined and exhibited in Petition 1, Section VII - “Insurance Distribution Scheme” Pages 30-37 and Pages 170-175, exhibit 7 - “Settlement Agreement and Mutual Release” (“SAMR”).
 The trust that would have been created under the SAMR to replace the lost “Bernstein Trust” aka “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” is termed herein as the SAMR TRUST (“SAMR TRUST”).
 The SAMR TRUST was to act as the proposed trust instrument by which the alleged conversion of proceeds was to be used funneled to allegedly intentionally post mortem elected wrong beneficiaries, as defined more fully in Petition 1, Pages 142-168 and 258-259, exhibits 5, 6 and 25.

-That Tescher & Spallina and SPALLINATESCHER are SIMON Bernstein’s estate counsel and purported Personal Representatives of SIMON’s estate, and yet also appear in this Lawsuit to have acted in apparent conflict with the estate beneficiaries, acting as TED’s counsel in this Lawsuit.
+That TSPA, SPALLINA and TESCHER are SIMON’s estate counsel and alleged Personal Representatives of SIMON’s estate, and yet, also appear in this Lawsuit to have acted in apparent conflict with the estate beneficiaries, acting as TED’s counsel in this Lawsuit.
 ELIOT claims these conflicts enable part of an alleged larger fraud against the estates of SIMON and SHIRLEY as further evidenced and exhibited in the Petitions 1-7 and Petition 1, Section XIX.
-CONFLICTS OF INTEREST BY PERSONAL REPRESENTATIVES, ESTATE COUNSEL AND TRUSTEES DISCOVERED, Pages _______, Pages 88-90.
+CONFLICTS OF INTEREST BY PERSONAL REPRESENTATIVES, ESTATE COUNSEL AND TRUSTEES DISCOVERED, Pages 88-90.

-The documents giving Tescher & SpallinaSPALLINATESCHER and TED fiduciary powers in the estates of SIMON and SHIRLEY are also currently under investigations and questioned as to their validity in complaints filed by ELIOT with the Governor of Florida Notary Public Division and the Palm Beach County Sheriff’s 0fficeFifteenth Judicial Circuit in and for Palm Beach County, Florida / Probate and have been simultaneously been tendered to the US District Court of New York Southern District.
+The documents giving TSPA, SPALLINA, TESCHER and TED fiduciary powers in the estates of SIMON and SHIRLEY are also currently under investigations and questioned as to their validity in complaints filed by ELIOT with the Governor of Florida Notary Public Division, the Palm Beach County Sheriff’s Office, Fifteenth Judicial Circuit in and for Palm Beach County, Florida / Probate and have been simultaneously been tendered to the US District Court of New York Southern District.